vapoursynth/vapoursynth/doc/functions/video/convolution.rst

       When *mode* is "s", this must be an array of 9 or 25 numbers, for a 3x3 or 5x5 convolution, respectively.

-      When *mode* is "h" or "v", this must be an array of 3 to 25 numbers, with an odd number of elements.
+      When *mode* is not "s", this must be an array of 3 to 25 numbers, with an odd number of elements.

       The values of the coefficients must be between -1023 and 1023